 Sec.
-34.822. - Registration Term and Renewal
+34.822.
+Registration Term and Renewal.

-- (a) All properties requiring registration of a Long Term Rental must complete an application prior to January 1, 2020.
-This initial registration of a Long Term Rental shall be effective until January 1, 2021. - (b) All subsequent registrations approved under this Division shall be valid for a period of one year from the date of their issuance. - (c) The City may by administrative order, divide the city into geographical areas and establish annual registration dates for rental units located within each geographical area.
-A copy of the geographical designation shall be on file with the code official. - (d) If the registrant has received notice of violation of any law or regulation including enforcement action, the application shall include a copy of this notice. - (e) A renewal shall be considered required if a change in ownership, trade name or transfer occurs for the premise prior to the expiration of the permit, the new landlord, owner, or registrant of the premise shall have 30 days from the date the change of ownership occurred to file a new registration with the City of San Marcos and pay the applicable fee.
+(a) All properties requiring registration of a Long Term Rental must complete an application prior to January 1, 2020.
+This initial registration of a Long Term Rental shall be effective until January 1, 2021.

+(b) All subsequent registrations approved under this division shall be valid for a period of one year from the date of their issuance.

+(c) The City may, by administrative order, divide the city into geographical areas and establish annual registration dates for rental units located within each geographical area.
+A copy of the geographical designation shall be on file with the code official.

+(d) If the registrant has received notice of violation of any law or regulation including enforcement action, the application shall include a copy of this notice.

+(e) A renewal shall be considered required if a change in ownership, trade name or transfer occurs prior to the expiration of the permit, the new landlord, owner, or registrant of the premise shall have 30 days from the date the change of ownership occurred to file a new registration with the City of San Marcos and pay the applicable fee.

-Sec.34.823. - Violations
+Sec.34.823.
+Violations.

-(a) A violation of this Article is a Class C misdemeanor offense.
-Any persons, firm, corporation or any others acting on behalf of said person, persons, firm or corporation violating or failing to comply with any of the provisions of this Article is subject to payment of a fine not to exceed \$2,000.00 plus court costs.
+(a) A violation of this division is a Class C misdemeanor offense.
+Any persons, firm, corporation or any others acting on behalf of said person, persons, firm or corporation violating or failing to comply with any of the provisions of this division is subject to payment of a fine not to exceed \$2,000.00 plus court costs.
 Each act of violation and each day upon which such violation occurs constitutes a separate offense.
-Additionally, this Article authorizes cumulative enforcement action against repeated or multiple violations under this Article.
+Additionally, this division authorizes cumulative enforcement action against repeated or multiple violations under this division.

-(b) Violations of this Division shall be enforced in accordance with Division 4 of this Article.
-It is unlawful, and shall be considered a violation of this Article, to:
+(b) Violations of this division shall additionally be enforced in accordance with and subject to the remedies in division 4 of this article.